udion/Neurapse/README.md

 Spiking Neural Networks (SNNs) is an attempt to simulate biological networks closely.
 Broadly the framework consists of **Spikes**, **Neurons**, **Synapses**, **Networks**.
 **Neurapse** is a package in python which implements some of the fundamental blocks of SNN and is written in a manner so that it can easily be extended and customized.

+This project is motivated from the work of Intel and IBM in the domain of Spiking Neural Networks.
+Intel's recently launched ***Loihi*** chip uses asynchronous SNNs to implement adaptive self-modifying event-driven fine-grained parallel computations used to implement learning with high efficiency.

+Biological neural networks have been studied vastly since the early 19th century.
+Several neuronal models have been proposed and used in simulations, showing close resemblance of biological neural networks.
+To study more about Biological neural networks, visit [Prof. Gerstner's course on Neuronal Dynamics](https://lcn.epfl.ch/~gerstner/NeuronalDynamics-MOOC1.html).
+This package is an introductory framework for getting started with computational neuroscience.

+***
+*(This project was started as a part of the course assignments in the course EE 746: Neuromorphic Engineering (Instructor: [Prof. Udayan Ganguly](https://www.ee.iitb.ac.in/wiki/faculty/udayan)) at the Indian Institute of Technology, Bombay.)*

 ## Supports
 - `Neurons` : Hodgkin Huxley (HH), Adaptive Exponential Integrate and Fire (AEF) , Leaky integrate and Fire (LIF), IZHIKEVICH
 - `Synapses`: Constant Synapse (No STDP), Plastic Synapses (2 kinds of STDP)